-Labrador retrievers, or “Labs,” are one of the most popular dog breeds in the United States.
-They are medium to large-sized dogs with sturdy, athletic builds.
-Labs are known for their intelligence, fine character, and good temperament.
-Though bred to be hunting dogs, these qualities also make them excellent companions.
-In addition to their sporting abilities, Labs make excellent service dogs.
-They are often trained to become guide dogs for the blind, handicapped assistance dogs, and therapy dogs.
-You will also see them employed as drug and explosive detection dogs, water rescue dogs, and search and rescue dogs.
+The Labrador retriever is a medium to large dog breed with a short coat and sturdy physique that's a member of the sporting group and originated in Newfoundland and the U.K. Labs are known for their intelligence, fine character, and good temperament.
+Although they were bred to be hunting dogs, they're also excellent companions.
+In addition to their sporting abilities, Labs make excellent service dogs and therapy dogs.
+You will also see them employed in drug and explosive detection, water rescue, and search and rescue.

 Characteristics of the Labrador Retriever

 Labrador retrievers tend to have a friendly and outgoing personality.
 Their temperament also is driven by a high energy level.
 They like having a job or activity, and they are highly trainable.

 The predecessors to today's Labrador retriever actually originated in Newfoundland (not Labrador).
 In the early 1800s, a breed called the St. John's water dog, also known as the lesser Newfoundland, was used on fishing boats.
 These dogs were known for their prowess in the water, good work ethic, and friendly nature.

 British nobles visiting Newfoundland took interest in the dogs.
 They brought some back to England to serve as gun dogs in retrieving waterfowl during hunts.
 They also continued to refine the breed in England as it was dying out in Newfoundland.
 And ultimately they came up with the breed standard we know today.